Frequently Asked Questions

 Volunteers in the in-home tutoring program must attend eight hours of training before they are assigned to a student.
 Training sessions are scheduled throughout the year and include cultural awareness techniques, teaching methods, and an in-depth look at the refugee experience.

-Volunteers in the school-based program receive two hours of on-site orientation, as well as ongoing direction from the teachers and volunteer coordinator.
+Volunteers in the school-based program receive two hours of orientation, as well as ongoing direction from the teachers and volunteer coordinator.

 Technical assistance is available through the volunteer coordinator.
 Quarterly inservice meetings are open to all CRESL volunteers and provide instruction on a variety of topics.
-An informational blog is also available to any volunteer who is interested in taking advantage of this resource.

 I want to help at the Emily Griffith location but I haven't taught before.
 Will I be teaching a class on my own?